Matthew P. Anderson: NASA Deputy Administrator

+First nomination

-On May 6, 2025, President Donald Trump nominated Anderson to serve as the Deputy Administrator of NASA, the second-highest-ranking position in the agency, assisting the NASA Administrator in leading the organization.
-The nomination was formally transmitted to the Senate, with a confirmation hearing pending before the Senate Committee on Commerce, Science, and Transportation.
-Acting NASA Administrator Janet Petro praised Anderson's nomination, citing his "extensive knowledge of space operations, aeronautics expertise, and industry experience" as assets for NASA's mission.
+On May 6, 2025, President Donald Trump nominated Anderson to serve as the deputy administrator of NASA, the second-highest-ranking position in the agency, assisting the NASA administrator in leading the organization.
+The nomination was formally transmitted to the Senate with a confirmation hearing pending before the Senate Committee on Commerce, Science, and Transportation.
+Acting NASA administrator Janet Petro praised Anderson's nomination, citing his "extensive knowledge of space operations, aeronautics expertise, and industry experience" as assets for NASA's mission.

-Anderson's nomination was noted for its focus on external partnerships, given his limited prior direct engagement with NASA compared to predecessors like Pam Melroy.
-His background in national security space and industry has sparked discussion within the space community about his potential to complement Jared Isaacman, the nominee for NASA Administrator, who also has limited NASA experience.
+Anderson's nomination was noted for its focus on external partnerships, given his limited prior direct engagement with NASA compared to predecessors like Pamela Melroy.
+His background in national security space and industry has sparked discussion within the space community about his potential to complement Jared Isaacman, the nominee for NASA administrator, who also has limited NASA experience.

+Second nomination

+He was renominated on January 13, 2026, confirmed on May 18, and sworn in on May 21.